bunfloof/CSE150/README.md

 ## Notes

-Publishing to share with mental health provider.
+Publishing to share with mental health provider as requested on June 20, 2023

 ## synctool.config